-About Omaha: The UNMC campus is located in Omaha.
+The UNMC campus is located in Omaha.
 Omaha is the center of a rapidly growing and diverse metropolitan area with a population of over 1 million.
-The area offers a wide range of affordable housing, many cultural and recreational opportunities, excellent schools, and a strong economy based on government, service, transportation and technology industries.
+The area offers a wide range of affordable housing, many cultural and recreational opportunities, excellent schools, and a strong economy based on government as well as service, transportation and technology industries.
 Omaha has consistently been rated as one of the Top U.S. cities for affordability and quality of life.
 Additional information about the Omaha area is available at http://www.selectgreateromaha.com/home.aspx.

-Application Instructions: Interested individuals are requested to submit a letter of application with a brief description of their research focus and teaching philosophy, along with their curriculum vitae.
-Initial enquiries will be kept confidential.
+Interested individuals are requested to submit a letter of application with a brief description of practice goals, teaching philosophy, and research focus along with their curriculum vitae.
 Salary and rank will be commensurate with qualifications and experience.
 Review of applications will begin immediately and continue until the position is filled.

 A vital enterprise in the nation’s heartland, the University of Nebraska Medical Center has its eye on improving the future of health care in Nebraska and beyond.
 As Nebraska’s only public academic health sciences center, UNMC is committed to the education of a 21st century health care work force, to finding cures and treatments for devastating diseases, to providing the best care for patients, and to serving our state and its communities through award-winning outreach.
 UNMC also is committed to embracing the richness of diversity, and is a major economic engine for the state of Nebraska.Led by Chancellor Jeffrey P. Gold, M.D., UNMC has six colleges and two institutes, serving about 3,700 students in more than two dozen programs.
 Our primary care program was recently ranked fourth in the nation by U.S. News & World Report, and our physician assistant program was ranked ninth.
 The university’s physical therapy, pharmacy and public health programs also are ranked among the top in the country. ...
 Major Units: College of Medicine, College of Nursing, College of Pharmacy, College of Dentistry, College of Public Health, Graduate College, College of Allied Health Professions, Eppley Institute for Research in Cancer and Allied Diseases, Fred & Pamela Buffett Cancer Center, Munroe-Meyer Institute, Stanley M. Truhlsen Eye Institute.